 A Schoolhouse - the space allows for organization and structure of instruction based on division of age and languages spoken.
 Regular, daily and weekly volunteer teachers provide language and other lessons.

-A Solar Powered Charging and Wifi Zone( available only in camps where power is limited).
+A Solar Powered Charging and Wifi Zone( available in camps where power is limited).

-All services are delivered through a lens of trauma informed care.
-Children are never turned away for challenging behaviors.
-Instead, they are brought in closely and given 1:1 support to encourage inclusion and healing.
-In-home support is offered to families of children with challenging behaviors.
+- In-home support is offered to families of children who are in need of additional support to be able to thrive in our programming.
 Services are offered on a voluntary basis and delivered wherever the family sleeps, whether it be in a squat, tent or other temporary shelter.